-To help you to assess your suitability for entry, and chances of securing a place, please take a look at our selection criteria, common to all colleges, and the online description of our selection process.
+To help you to assess your suitability for the course, and chances of receiving an offer, please take a look at our selection criteria, common to all colleges, and the online description of our selection process.

 ALL candidates must register for and sit the Biomedical Admissions Test (BMAT), which is a preinterview test.
-Around 30% of candidates are short-listed for interview each year; short-listing is based on BMAT performance, and where GCSEs are offered we also look at the number and proportion of A\ grades achieved (or the numerical equivalent for the reformed GCSEs).
-All shortlisted candidates are interviewed at two colleges in Oxford at fixed dates in December each year.
+Around 25% of candidates have been short-listed for interview in recent years; short-listing is based on BMAT performance, and where GCSEs are offered we also look at the number and proportion of A\ grades achieved (or the numerical equivalent for the reformed GCSEs).
+All short-listed candidates are interviewed at two colleges in Oxford at fixed dates in December each year.